-The Dressage Saddle is designed to help the rider adopt the most centrally balanced seat while performing the movements of Dressage.
+The Dressage Saddle is designed to help the dressage rider adopt the most centrally balanced seat while performing the movements of a Dressage test.

 Dressage saddles have a deep seat and the flaps are cut straight.